AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_web.md

 				.appendChild(document.createElement("div"))
 				.append("Message from: " + message.from + " Message: " + message.msg);
 		},
-		// Occurs when the token is about to expire
+		// Occurs when the token is about to expire.
 		onTokenWillExpire: (params) => {
 			document
 				.getElementById("log")